tarasis/tarasis.github.io/FrontendMentor/ping-coming-soon-page-master/work-through/myProcess.md

 ![mobile difference](mobile-error-diff.png)

+Swapped method of doing the circles around the social icons.
+I would have preferred the stacks but I couldn't figure out how to put a thin border around a fa-circle

 BUGS:
 * when screen not tall enough social buttons and copyright pushed up the page because I clamped them to the bottom of the browser window, rather than the page.
-* because I used attacked circles I can't just change the background to blue for hover.
-Need to either sub in a filled circle on hover OR swap to manually creating the circle
+* ~~because I used attacked circles I can't just change the background to blue for hover.
+Need to either sub in a filled circle on hover OR swap to manually creating the circle~~
 * transitions sizes between 600 and about 800 look wrong / bad / odd

 To Research: